mxriverlynn/backbone.modelbinding/readme.md

 ## Use At Your Own Risk

-Note that I'm still in the early stages and has limited functionality.
+backbone.modelbinding is still in the early stages and has limited functionality.
 Although functionality is being built with unit tests, in a test-first manner, there is no guarantee that it will work the way you want it to or expect it to.
 Use at your own risk.